Shabana25/M2-2019/notebooks/assignments/assignment_1/README.md

 # Deliverables

-Please submit a PDF or HTML version of your notebook on peergrade.io.
-In adittion, include a link to a functioning goocle colab notebook included.
-Please make sure(eg. own test in “anonymous” setting in your browser) that otherscan acess it.
+Please submit a PDF or HTML version of your notebook on peergrade.io (if you submit HTML, please zip it before - large embedded HTMLs from cause crashing when oppened directly in peergrade).
+In adittion, include a link to a functioning google colab notebook.
+Please make sure (i.e. own test in “anonymous” setting in your browser) that others can access it.

 This notebook should: